Doset Hibi rings with an application to invariant theory: Introduction

 \section{Introduction}

 Grassmannians and their Schubert subvarieties are fascinating objects and attract many mathematicians.
-Let $G_{m,n}$ be the Grassmannian consisting of all $m$-dimensional vector subspaces of an $n$-dimensional vector space $V$ over a field $K$.
-Then the homogeneous coordinate ring of $G_{m,n}$ is $K[\Gamma(X)]$, where $X=(X_{ij})$ is the $m\times n$ matrix of indeterminates and $\Gamma(X)$ is the set of maximal minors of $X$.
+Let $m$ and $n$ be integers with $1\leq m\leq n$ and $G_{m}(V)$ be the Grassmannian consisting of all $m$-dimensional vector subspaces of an $n$-dimensional vector space $V$ over a field $K$.
+Then the homogeneous coordinate ring of $G_{m}(V)$ is $K[\Gamma(X)]$, where $X=(X_{ij})$ is the $m\times n$ matrix of indeterminates and $\Gamma(X)$ is the set of $m$-minors of $X$.